domeengine/dome/docs/modules/graphics.md

 Draw a subsection of the image, defined by the rectangle `(srcX, srcY)` to `(srcX + srcW, srcY + srcH)`.
 The resulting section is placed at `(destX, destY)`.

 #### `transform(parameterMap): Drawable`
 This returns a `Drawable` which will perform the specified transforms, allowing for more fine-grained control over how images are drawn.
+You can store the returned drawable and reuse it across frames, while the image is loaded.

 Options available are:

  * `srcX`, `srcY` - These specify the top-left corner of the source image region you wish to draw.
  * `srcW`, `srcH` - This is the width and height of the source image region you want to draw.